-You find the choir performing in grand historical venues such as the City Hall, St. Georges Cathedral, the Bishops Chapel, Spier wine estate, and the Groote Kerk.
-We have also sung in popular public areas including the Kirstenbosch Botanical Gardens and the Oude Libertas amphitheatre.
+Each year the choir performs three or four major choral works and a few smaller concerts, including some at outreach events.
+It typically performs in grand historical venues such as the Cape Town City Hall, St. George’s Cathedral, the Bishops Chapel, and Groote Kerk.
+It has also sung in popular public areas, including Kirstenbosch Botanical Gardens and the Oude Libertas amphitheatre.

-The Philharmonia Choir has had a number of important engagements with visiting international artists, including Lord Yehudi Menuhin, Luciano Pavarotti, Renee Fleming and conductors John Rutter and the late Sir David Willcocks.
-We have collaborated with some of South Africa’s best professional soloists, conductors including Violina Anguelov, Sunnyboy Dladla, Levy Sekgapane, George Stevens, Arthur Swan, Pretty Yende, Richard Cock, Raymond Hughes and Vetta Wise.
+The Philharmonia Choir has had a number of important engagements with visiting international artists, including Lord Yehudi Menuhin, Luciano Pavarotti, and Renee Fleming, and conductors John Rutter and the late Sir David Willcocks.
+We have collaborated with some of South Africa’s best professional soloists and conductors, including Violina Anguelov, Sunnyboy Dladla, Levy Sekgapane, George Stevens, Arthur Swan, Pretty Yende, Richard Cock, Raymond Hughes and Vetta Wise.
 We have also had the privilege of performing regularly with The Cape Town Philharmonic Orchestra.

 2017 sees our well-loved choir celebrate 50 years of choral music in Cape Town.